Egerton Ryerson: Methodist missionary

+On 16 December, he reported: "I have this week been trying to procure for the Indians the exclusive right of their salmon fishery, which I trust will be granted by the Legislature".
+At a meeting that same week an Ojibway chief addressed him: "Brother, as we are brothers, we will give you a name.
+My departed brother was named Cheehock; thou shalt be called Cheehock."
+Ryerson "returned him thanks in his own tongue, and so became initiated among them".
+The Legislature declined to support the Mississauga's claims to land and fishing grounds.
+According to the Truth and Reconciliation Commission of Canada report of May 2015, and noted that "he even learned their language, worked in the fields with the people of the settlement and became a life-long friend of future chief Kahkewaquonaby (Sacred Feathers), known in English as Peter Jones".

 In 1826, sermons from John Strachan, Anglican Archdeacon of York, Upper Canada, were published asserting that the Anglican church was, by law, the established church of Upper Canada.
 Methodists were singled out as American and therefore disloyal.
 Money was requested of the crown to allow the Anglican church to maintain ties to Great Britain.
 As Ryerson was the son of a Loyalist, this was an abomination.
 He emerged as Episcopal Methodism's most articulate defender in the public sphere by publishing articles (at first anonymously) and later books that argued against the views of Methodism's chief rival John Strachan and other members of the powerful Family Compact.

-Ryerson was also elected (by one vote) to serve as the founding editor of Canadian Methodism's weekly denominational newspaper, the Christian Guardian, established in York, Upper Canada, in 1829 and which was also Canada's first religious newspaper.
+Ryerson was also elected (by one vote) to serve as the founding editor of Canadian Methodism's weekly denominational newspaper, the Christian Guardian, established in York in 1829 and which was also Canada's first religious newspaper.
 Ryerson used the paper to argue for the rights of Methodists in the province and, later, to help convince rank-and-file Methodists that a merger with British Wesleyans (effected in 1833) was in their best interest.
 Ryerson was castigated by the reformist press at that time for apparently abandoning the cause of reform and becoming, at least as far as they were concerned, a Tory.
 Ryerson resigned the editorship in 1835 only to assume it again at his brother John's urging from 1838 to 1840.
 In 1840 Ryerson allowed his name to stand for re-election one last time but was soundly defeated by a vote of 50 to 1.